hylo-lang/specification/spec.md

     The trait `Generator` declares an associated type requirement `Element`, constrained to types that conform to another trait `Copyable`. `Element` appears as in the return type of the method requirement `next`.

-### 5.4.3.
-Method requirements
+### Method requirements

-1. A function declaration that appears in the body of a trait declaration is a *method requirement decalration* that defines a one or more *method requirements*.
-A method requirement is the specification of a method implementation that must be defined in conforming types.
+1. A function declaration that appears in the body of a trait declaration is a *method requirement declaration* that defines a one or more *method requirements*.
+A method requirement is the specification of a method that must be implemented in conforming types.

 2. When a method requirement declaration has a __fun-bundle-body__, each method implementation in that body denotes a method requirement.
 When a method requirement declaration is bodiless, it defines denotes a single method requirement whose kind depends on the receiver modifier of the method requirement declaration.

 3. A method requirement may have one or several default implementations.
-A default implementation may be defined as the body of a function declaration requirement, as the body of a method implementation in the __fun-bundle-body__ of a funcion requirement declaration, or via a default requirement implementation declared in a trait extension.
+A default implementation may be defined as the body of a function declaration requirement, as the body of a method implementation in the __fun-bundle-body__ of a function requirement declaration, or via a default requirement implementation declared in a trait extension.

 4. (Example)